-Dr. Cruickshank graduated from the University of Toronto Faculty of Medicine in 1904.
-He set up his medical practice in Chatham.
+Dr. Cruickshank graduated from the University of Toronto Faculty of Medicine in 1904 and he set up his medical practice in Chatham.
 In July of 1904, Dr. Cruickshank became the editor of the Banner-News in Chatham.
 He held this position until around 1908.
 While acting as the editor, Dr. Cruickshank would occasionally help other physicians.
 After his stint as a newspaper editor, Dr. Cruickshank went back to medicine and studied surgery at Glasgow University in Scotland.
 He graduated L.R.F.P.S. in 1913.

 According to the 1920 and 1930 census’s, Dr. Cruickshank lived in “Westinghouse Village” in Tinicum Township, Pennsylvania, with his wife, the former Jean “Jane” Lyons.
 The “Westinghouse Village” was established in 1910 to house the employees of the Westinghouse Electrical plant.
 Mrs. Cruickshank was born in Belfast, Ireland on the 8th of December, 1886 the daughter of John Lyons and the former Emily McCormick.
 She had a older brother named James.
 Mrs. Cruickshank immigrated to Pennsylvania around 1911 and she listed her occupation as a singer.

 Dr. Cruickshank was drafted on the 27th of April, 1942, Dr. Cruickshank was drafted into WWII.
 On his draft registration document, it recorded that he resided at 502 Saudi Ave., in Essington, Delaware County, Pennsylvania and his telephone number was 4143.
 Further he was 5’8″ tall, 200 lbs, with hazel eyes, brown hair and a ruddy complexion.
 His occupation was listed as Physician with a “practice at home”.